LisaHackett97/fun-space-quiz/README.md

 set focus in doc ready, was telling that wrg ans q was last. reoder, run game after focus

-Not yet fixed: If user gets first question wrong, get game over message as score is still at 0.
+fixed: If user gets first question wrong, get game over message as score is still at 0. added another confition to the if else statement to do nothing when score is 0.

 ### Performance and accessibility Testing